furkanyuksell/furkanyuksell/README.md

 -  I’m currently working on [Thats Me Project](https://github.com/furkanyuksell/Thats-Me/tree/main) and my final university project with a friend.
 I am looking forward to publishing the project once it is completed.
+The type of game I developed for my university final project is a construction and management simulation with elements similar to Dwarf Fortress.
+It is a game where we manage a colony and improve living spaces, which can be played with friends.

 -  I’m currently learning Unity Netcode for my final project.